Lepidodendron

 Catalog Number: CG-0009

 My daughter found this Lepidodendron specimen during a quick expedition to explore exposed shale along a steep roadside hill.
 It was lying alongside the road on a raised dirt pile on top of the soil.
-This specimen was probably unearthed while PennDot was making road repairs.
+PennDot probably unearthed this while making road repairs.
 This piece is from the neighboring Gilpin Township Locality.
 It is the best example of this species I’ve found to date.

 The location was below the Ames Limestone.
-The Ames boundary is less than a mile from this site, located at the peak of a hill.
+The Ames boundary is less than a mile from this site, located at the hill’s peak.
 The exposure only has a few immediate exposed rocks.
 I have not yet had time to explore them up close.
-This fossil comes is from the Glenshaw Formation.
-However, since it was next to state road construction, anything is possible as far as stratigraphic placement goes.
+This fossil comes from the Glenshaw Formation.
+However, since it was next to state road construction, anything is possible regarding stratigraphic placement.

 In the 1800s, it was not uncommon to find fairs or other venues showcasing these as the fossil remains of giant snakes or lizards.